hoangdieuctu/icommerce/README.md

 [swaggerservice](https://github.com/hoangdieuctu/icommerce/tree/master/swaggerservice)<br>

 ## How To Run
-Make sure that the machine already installed java 8 (at least) and maven.<br>
+Make sure that the machine installed java 8 (at least) and maven.<br>
 The services should be started by the order.

 #### Run Config Server